jeromebeverly9/Azure-SOC-Lab/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls WIDE OPEN, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+For the "BEFORE" metrics, all resources were originally deployed, and openly exposed to the internet.
+The Virtual Machines had both their Network Security Groups and built-in firewalls WIDE OPEN, and all other resources are deployed with public endpoints visible to the Internet (no Private Endpoints).

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoints.

 ## Attack Maps BEFORE Hardening / Security Controls
 - Windows RDP Auth Fail